Elproxd1234/fefefefed/README.md

--- Forzar a false TODOS los toggles de _neverRestoreToggles -- (_saveConfig los excluye igual, así que escribir aquí no los persiste en disco) do
+-- Forzar a false TODOS los toggles de _neverRestoreToggles -- (_saveConfig los excluye igual, as? que escribir aqu? no los persiste en disco) do
     for _nrtKey, _ in pairs(_neverRestoreToggles) do
         _G._toggleStates[_nrtKey] = false